-Child disability allowance: NZ\$38.46 a week is paid.
+Child disability allowance: NZ\$40.73 a week is paid.
 There is no income test and the benefit is not taxable.

-Family support: Up to NZ\$85 a week is paid for the first child and NZ\$75 a week for each additional child, depending on the age of the children.
+Family tax credit: Up to NZ\$95 a week is paid for the first child and NZ\$85 a week for each additional child, depending on the age of the children.